Equivalent Mechanical Models for Sloshing: Model validation

 \section{Model validation}

-Validation of both the nonlinear and linearized models was carried out through comparison with MATLAB Simscape Multibody \cite{b3}, using a multibody configuration consisting of a rigid hub and four pendulums, as illustrated in Figure~\ref{simscape}.
+Validation of both the nonlinear and linearized models was performed through comparison with a MATLAB Simscape Multibody implementation \cite{b3}.
+The validation model consisted of a multibody system comprising a rigid hub and four pendulums, as illustrated in Figure~\ref{simscape}.